puffscoin/meteor-package-tools/README.md

     - `cad`
     - `gbp`
     - `jpy`
-    - And all ether units ('puffs', 'finney', 'wei', etc)
+    - And all PUFFScoin units ('puffs', 'finney', 'wei', etc)

 **Note** As non-meteor package you can only use the puffs units.